mitranim/fpx/docs/html/partials/bool.md

 True if the value
 <a href="https://en.wikipedia.org/wiki/Duck_test" target="_blank">quacks</a>
+like an ES2015
+<a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise" target="_blank">`Promise`</a>.
-like an ES2015 promise.
-The value doesn't have to belong to any specific `Promise` implementation, native or otherwise.
+The value doesn't have to belong to any specific promise implementation, native or otherwise.

 ```js
 isPromise(Promise.resolve('test'))